Nicole Wray

-Nicole Monique Wray (born May 2, 1981), also known as Lady Wray, is an American singer and songwriter.
-Her 1998 debut single "Make It Hot" was certified gold.
-In the 2010s, she began pursuing a more traditional soul sound, first as part of the duo Lady with Terri Walker and subsequently as Lady Wray.
-As Lady Wray, she has released two albums: Queen Alone (2016) and Piece of Me (2022).
+Nicole Monique Wray (born May 2, 1979), also known as Lady Wray, is an American singer-songwriter and music producer.

+In June 1998, Wray released her debut single Make It Hot, which peaked in the top-five on the U.S. Billboard Hot 100.
+The single became certified gold after six weeks of its release.
+She released her debut album, Make It Hot on The Goldmind Inc. in August 1998.
+Following the album's release, Wray appeared on Missy Elliott's song "All N My Grill in 1999, which earned a gold-status certification by the SNEP.
+In 2001, Wray departed from The Goldmind Inc. after her original second album Elektric Blue was subjected several pushback release dates, ultimately becoming shelved.

+In 2003, she signed with Roc-A-Fella Records, becoming the first female R&B act to sign to the label.
+She released a single titled "If I Was Girlfriend" before the label briefly dissolved.
+Her album Lovechild was scheduled to be released on the Dame Dash Music Group/Def Jam Records in 2005 but was shelved when the label parted with Def Jam.
+She formed a music duo with Terri Walker called Lady in 2012.
+The duo released their self-titled debut album in March 2013.
+The music act became known briefly as Lady, the Band in 2014.

+In 2016, Wray adopted the stage name Lady Wray.
+She released her second album Queen Alone (2016), on Big Crown Records.
+Her third album, Piece of Me (2022), peaked at number 7 on the UK R&B Albums chart.

 Early life

-Nicole Monique Wray was born on May 2, 1979, in Salinas, California, to Debra Wray (née Murphy) and Kenneth Wray.
+Nicole Monique Wray was born in Salinas, California, to Debra Wray (née Murphy) and Kenneth Wray.
 Her older brother Kenny Wray is also a singer and she has younger sister Myrtis Wray.
 At a young age, Wray relocated to Portsmouth, Virginia.
 She became one of her church's star choir members and also participated in local fashion shows.
 During her teenage years, Wray was introduced to then-upcoming rapper Missy Elliott, who was looking for a female singer to sign to her own recording label The Goldmind Inc. Wray impressed Elliott by performing SWV's song "Weak" and became the first recording artist on Elliott's label as well as securing a distribution deal with Elektra Records.